piccolo-orm/piccolo_admin/docs/source/media_storage/index.rst

 Supported columns
 -----------------

-We store the files in a folder on the server, or in S3, and store unique references to those files in the database.
+We store the files in a folder on the server, or in a S3 bucket, and store unique references to those files in the database.

 .. note::
     We don't store the files directly in the database, because database storage